daithiw44/MAL/readme.markdown

 5. ToDo.
 --------------------------------

-	1. Write new tests I've just tidied up something I've been using in a few places so need to be fully tested again
+	1. Write more tests
-	2. Look at cleaning up function calls
+	2. Write examples
 	3. Add mapReduce and other calls
 	4. Take it from there.